-Stalking is a crime in which someone repeatedly harasses, threatens, and controls another person causing the victim to fear for their safety.
+Stalking is a crime in which someone repeatedly harasses, threatens, and controls another person causing the victim to fear for their safety or the safety of others.
 Examples include someone: showing up at places where you are, even though there is no reason for them to be there; leaving unwanted items for you to find; making unsolicited phone calls or e-mails; following or spying on you; vandalizing your property; making threats against you or your family and friends; monitoring your telephone and computer activity; and tracking you using global positioning and other devices.
 Stalking can also include perpetrators sending gifts; giving personal information about a victim to others; killing pets; and physical/sexual assaults.
 In some cases stalkers also kill their victims.

-Facts and Myth's
+Facts and Myths

-A student's attitudes and beliefs about sexual assault and other forms of violence can influence whether or not that student: commits acts of violence; supports a friend who has been abused; or seeks help for violent acts committed against her or him.
-Common myths about violent acts committed against her or him.
+A student's attitudes and beliefs about sexual assault and other forms of violence can influence whether or not that student: commits acts of violence; supports a friend who has been abused; or seeks help for acts committed against him/her/them.
 Common myths about sexual and other violence include:

 - Perpetrators are abusive in all of their relationships. - Fact: Perpetrators of violence have "normal" relationships, but they make a decision to single out and harm a particular person.
-Keep this in mind if a friend who has been abused identifies a perpetrator you "know". - If a woman or man is being abused their situation can't be all bad if they stay in the relationship. - Fact: There are many reasons why a victim may stay in an abusive relationship.
-She or he may be afraid.
-They may feel ashamed even though what they are going through is not their fault.
+Keep this in mind if a friend who has been abused identifies a perpetrator you "know". - ♦ If a person is being abused their situation can't be all bad if they stay in the relationship. - Fact: There are many reasons why a victim may stay in an abusive relationship.
+For example, the victim may be afraidor they may feel ashamed even though what they are going through is not their fault.
 While some victims are able to successfully leave their abusers, for others leaving is extremely dangerous. - Rape is a spontaneous act of passion.
 Fact: Rapes are committed to control, humiliate, or harm another person.
-Many are planned in advance and most are perpetrated by someone the victim knows.
+Some are planned in advance and most are perpetrated by someone the victim knows.
 Passion, lust, and arousal may be present, but they are not uncontrollable urges.

 - Men can't be raped if they don't want to be.
-Fact: Any man can be sexually assaulted.
-It doesn't matter who he is, how big or strong he is, or his sexual orientation.
+Fact: Any person can be sexually assaulted.
+It doesn't matter the person is, or how big or strong they are, or their sexual orientation.
 Some men are sexually assaulted by women.
-Most are raped by men.
+Most men are raped by men.
 The majority of men who rape other men consider themselves heterosexual.
 They rape men to exert control and cause harm and humiliation.
 Some men who are raped get an erection or ejaculate while being attacked.
 This reaction is simply a physiological response to physical contact or extreme stress.
-Although a perpetrator may try to convince a victim otherwise, getting an erection or ejaculating during a sexual assault or rape is not a sign of consent, pleasure, or sexual orientation. - Some girls and guys "ask for it" by the way they dress, dance, or drink. - Fact: No women or man does anything to "ask for" or deserve rape. - Stalking is a nuisance, but if you ignore it the stalker will quit.
+Although a perpetrator may try to convince a victim otherwise, getting an erection or ejaculating during a sexual assault or rape is not a sign of consent, pleasure, or sexual orientation. - Some people "ask for it" by the way they dress, dance, or drink. - Fact: Nobody does anything to "ask for" or deserve rape. - Stalking is a nuisance, but if you ignore it the stalker will quit.

 Fact: Students may be stalked by someone they know or by a complete stranger.
 In either case, stalking is a serious threat to personal safety and typically escalates without intervention.
-Stalking episodes can last over two years.
+Stalking episodes can last years.